Jeff Keen at Kate MacGarry

 The decision to downplay the films makes inherent sense given that Tate Modern and the BFI have both done large-scale celebrations of them in recent years, but the experience is nonetheless a little disappointing as a result.
 It’s a minor gripe – this is still a must-see.

-Jeff Keen is at Kate MacGarry until 20th April 2013, for further information visit here.
+Jeff Keen is at Kate MacGarry until 20th April 2013.
+For further information visit the gallery’s website here.